How to File an Appeal

 Any employee or applicant for employment adversely affected or aggrieved by a final order or decision of the Merit Systems Protection Board may obtain review of the order or decision by filing a petition with the United States Court of Appeals for the Federal Circuit or, in cases involving allegations of discrimination, to the Equal Employment Opportunity Commission or to a U.S. District Court.
 5 U.S.C. § 7703.
 The Director of OPM may petition the Board for reconsideration of a final decision, and may also seek judicial review of Board decisions that have substantial impact on a civil service law, rule, regulation or policy.
-A petition to review a final decision of the Board must be filed with the Court of Appeals for the Federal Circuit within 60 days after the date the petitioner received notice of the final order or decision of the Board.
+A petition to review a final decision of the Board must be filed with the Court of Appeals for the Federal Circuit within 60 days after the date the Board issues notice of the final order or decision of the Board.

 The Whistleblower Protection Enhancement Act of 2012, and later the All Circuit Review Extension Act, previously provided that appellants could file petitions for judicial review of Merit Systems Protection Board (MSPB or Board) decisions in whistleblower reprisal cases with the U.S. Court of Appeals for the Federal Circuit or any circuit court of appeals of competent jurisdiction.
 However, the provision that provided for judicial review of whistleblower claims by any circuit court of appeals expired on December 27, 2017.